fabpot-graveyard/dependency-injection/doc/D-INI-Format.markdown

-Appendix C - The INI Format
+Appendix D - The INI Format
 ===========================

 This appendix describes the INI format used to describe parameters.